psyonicinc/ability-hand-api/python/docs/AHSerialClient.md

 - `read_thread` - Creates a thread for parsing incoming bytes / status and reads at 1/(2*rate_hz) intervals
 - `write_thread` - Creates a thread for writing self._command at 1/rate_hz intervals
 - `auto_start_threads` - Automatically calls self.start_threads if True
-- `simulated` - Argument for using various simulators in the future
+- `simulated` - Will create a virtual serial connection
 - `rate_hz` - Rate argument that controls reads and write intervals.
 If you wish to increase this you will need to increase the hands baud rate typically 921600 can handle a rate of 750 and 1000000 w/ RS485 can handle a rate of 1000

 <a id="ah_serial_client.AHSerialClient.start_threads"></a>